Part 2: AI-Driven Applications Must Capture and Combine Human Knowledge with Data for Digitalization to Succeed

-The AI-enabled software selected by a company should be open in nature to prevent the company from being locked into a technology that is custom-coded by the vendor and requires relying on that vendor for any adjustments or changes.
-There are two keys to successfully implementing AI-driven applications or solutions.
-First, CDOs must involve the experts that run those operations from the very beginning.
-Second, they must remember that AI is not a data science project, but instead it is a project that must capture human expertise and combine that with the most relevant data in order to appropriately train the AI algorithms.
+The AI-enabled software selected by a company should be open in nature.
+This prevents the company from being locked into a technology that is custom-coded by the vendor and requires relying on that vendor for any adjustments or changes.
+There are two key steps to successfully implementing AI-driven applications or solutions.
+First, CDOs must involve the experts that run those operations from the very onset of the project.
+Second, they must remember that AI is not a data-science project; it is a project that must capture human expertise and combine that with the most relevant data in order to appropriately train the AI algorithms.

 One example of AI in action in an industrial setting is in the crude oil refinery area of any oil and gas company.
 The downstream process of refining crude oil into a finished product involves many potential risks, from equipment failures to unplanned downtime.
-Crude engineers at oil companies gather knowledge about the refining process — the chemical composition of crude oil, how to treat the oil to avoid corrosion, etc. However, not all crude engineers are experts in hundreds of crude types and when these subject-matter experts leave, the company loses the knowledge they possess and struggle to share that information with the broader engineering team.
+Crude engineers at oil companies gather knowledge about the refining process—the chemical composition of crude oil, how to treat the oil to avoid corrosion, etc. However, few crude engineers are experts in the hundreds of crude types, and when these subject-matter experts leave, the company and its broader engineering team lose that knowledge.

 When engineers don’t have the knowledge necessary to mitigate risks associated with different types of crude, the organization risks hundreds of millions of dollars associated with production loss and equipment failure.
-In fact, crude corrosion across all oil and gas companies globally, cause $15 Billion dollars industry loss.
-However, the implementation of AI-enabled technology, such as Maana’s Computational Knowledge Graph, enables companies to easily capture (mathematically encode) all engineers’ expertise around the globe on over 200 crude types and translate that into corrosion mitigation recommendations for all refineries around the globe.
+In fact, crude corrosion across all oil and gas companies globally causes a $15 billion dollar loss industrywide.
+However, the implementation of AI-enabled technology, such as Maana’s Computational Knowledge Graph, enables companies to easily capture (mathematically encode) all engineers’ expertise around the globe on over 200 crude types, and translate that into corrosion mitigation recommendations for all refineries around the globe.